-This article is intended to provide a deeper understanding the workout stats that are reported in realtime as you row.
+This article is intended to provide a deeper understanding the workout metrics that are reported in realtime as you row.
 The Video and image cover the basics but you can also see below for more detailed descriptions of each stat.

 Image taken from Page 13 of the Hydrow User Guide (Manual):